-To ensure you experience all our concerts have to offer, it is best to arrive between 20 and 30 minutes before each performances commences.
-This will give you enough time to locate the correct door to find your seat, get a glass of wine or soft drink and relax after your day.
+Unlike going to the movies, or seeing your favourite band with supporting acts, Queensland Symphony Orchestra concerts start at their ticketed time.
+To ensure you experience all our concerts have to offer, it’s best to arrive between 20 and 30 minutes before a performance.
+This will give you enough time to locate the correct door to find your seat, get a drink, and relax after your day.